-In addition to the above, iatrogenic factors such as faulty restorations, cement left following restoration delivery, and/or loose components can also play a significant role in the development of peri-implantitis.
+In addition to the above, other factors such as faulty restorations, cement left following restoration delivery, and/or loose components can also play a significant role in the development of peri-implantitis.

-Many methods of treating peri-implantitis have been documented in the literature and most focus on removal of the contaminating agent from the implant surface.
+There are many methods of treating peri-implantitis that have been documented.
+Most focus on removal of the contaminating agent from the implant surface.
 These treatments include:

 1. Administration of systemic antibiotics alone